Are you looking for reviews of Disney’s Beach Club and Yacht Club resorts at Walt Disney World?

 If you are looking for a unique activity, take a ride on the Skyliner with your kids.

-In addition to the easy access to the restaurants on Disney’s Boardwalk, guests at The Beach Club Resort have lots of dining options right at the hotel.
+In addition to the easy access to the restaurants on Disney’s Boardwalk, guests at the Beach Club and Yacht Club Resorts have lots of dining options right at the hotel.

 Beaches and Cream Soda Shop

 Beaches and Cream is my personal all time favorite restaurant at Disney World.
 This diner offers all kinds of delicious options, including a tomato bisque that is out of this world!

 Open daily for lunch and dinner, Beaches and Cream Soda Shop is located right beside Stormalong Bay Pool.
 They are famous for the ice cream concoction knows as The Kitchen Sink.

 Note that you are able to order some ice cream and to-go items from the window without actually going inside the diner.

 If you are looking for a quick stop on your way to the theme parks, Beach Club Marketplace is a great option.
 This dining venue serves breakfast, lunch, and dinner.